Shoulder Arthritis - Treatment in Adelaide

 Rest and activity modification: Avoid activities that aggravate your shoulder and allow your shoulder to rest.
 Using a sling on occasion may help you with pain.

-Pain management: It is best to stick to simple pain relief, such as Paracetamol (Panadol) or nonsteroidal anti-inflammatories (NSAIDs; Neurofen).
-Long-term use of strong pain killers should ideally be avoided, but can be used for a brief period if you exacerbation of your pain.
+Pain management: It is best to stick to simple pain relief, such as Paracetamol (Panadol) or nonsteroidal anti-inflammatories (NSAIDs; Nurofen).
+Long-term use of strong pain killers should ideally be avoided, but can be used for a brief period during an exacerbation of pain.

 Physical therapy: Specific exercises and stretching of your shoulder may be helpful.
-Your physiotherapist can guide you through strengthen exercises and stretching of your shoulder.
+Your physiotherapist can guide you through specific strengthening and stretching.

-Heat/ cold: You shoulder may respond to heating or cooling, especially if you have a spike of pain.
-Heating tends to work better iun the colder months and cooling in summer time.
-However, it is best to trial what gives you the best relief.
+Heat/ cold: Your shoulder may respond to heating or cooling, especially if you have a spike of pain.
+Heating tends to work better in the colder months and cooling in summer; it’s best to try what works best for you.

 Do alternative treatments work for shoulder arthritis?